vishalparkash99-cmd/interviewed/README.md

-# Interviewed - AI Recruitment Platform
+# Interviewed - AI Recruitment Platform For All

 ## Quick Start